bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     XXX So this requires wildcard DNS?
 We should explain a bit about what is needed here.

 allow_attachment_deletion
-    If this option is on, administrators will be able to delete the content of attachments.
+    If this option is on, administrators will be able to delete the contents of attachments (i.e. replace the attached file with a 0 byte file), leaving only the metadata.

-    XXX Does the attachment itself still exist, it's just empty?

 maxattachmentsize
     The maximum size (in kilobytes) of attachments to be stored in the database.
 If a file larger than this size is attached to a bug, Bugzilla will look at the maxlocalattachment parameter to determine if the file can be stored locally on the web server.
 If the file size exceeds both limits, then the attachment is rejected.
 Settings both parameters to 0 will prevent attaching files to bugs.